Neskol/MaichartConverter/README.md

 # MaichartConverter

 ## A simple program provide functionality of converting maimai chart between Simai and Ma2.
 > The original supporting classes are now separated from this repo.
-Please see [MaiLib](https://github.com/Neskol/MaiLib) for more informations.
+Please see [MaiLib](https://github.com/Neskol/MaiLib) for more information.

 ### Build
     git clone